MicrosoftDocs/azure-databases-docs/articles/cosmos-db/vs-code-ext.md

 ---
-title: Use Visual Studio Code to connect and query Azure Cosmos DB resources
+title: Use Visual Studio Code to connect and Manage Azure Cosmos DB resources
 titleSuffix: Azure Cosmos DB for NoSQL & vCore-based Azure Cosmos DB for MongoDB
 description: Learn how to connect to Azure Cosmos DB for NoSQL or Azure Cosmos DB for MongoDB Instance by using Visual Studio Code.
 author: khelanmodi